IgniteUI/help-topics/topics/02_Controls/igCategoryChart/01_CategoryChart_Walkthrough.md

 Following is a conceptual overview of the process:

+1. Add a data source

-1. Adding the igCategoryChart control to your application
+2. Adding the igCategoryChart control to your application

-2. Verifying the results
+3. Verifying the results

 <a id="Steps"/>